CraCaNN/AR2M/README.md

 ~~I have designed this project around the useage of VCV Rack 2~~

-VCV Rack was used but I would now recommend using [Surge XT](https://surge-synthesizer.github.io/ "Surge XT") since it comes with built in profiles and has a free VST/CLAP plugin for DAWs, but since MIDI is used, you can use this with a keyboard or whatever you want that supports MIDI.
+VCV Rack was used but I would now recommend using [Surge XT](https://surge-synthesizer.github.io/ "Surge XT Homepage") since it comes with built in profiles and has a free VST/CLAP plugin for DAWs, but since MIDI is used, you can use this with a keyboard or whatever you want that supports MIDI.

-Unlike Wintergatans Modulin you will need 2 hands to play the controller 1 for the positional ribbon and 1 to activate the controller.
+You can play this instrument using one hand on just the ribbon like Wintergatans Modulin (Mode 2) but I would recommend suing the pads at the end of the MIDI stick (Mode 1) since the ribbon can get false readings when you touch the ribbon.

+Mode 1 requires both the ribbon and the left pressure pad to be touched in order to play notes.
+I would choose the note on the ribbon then activate the ribbon using the left pad since this prevents false readings.
+This is the default mode.
+Mode 2 only needs the ribbon to be touched in order to play, the left pad does still work in this mode and just acts as the MIDI channel pressure.
+This does work but I would recommend applying pressure quickly to the ribbon and quickly off since this prevents a lot of flase readings.
+You can toggle this behaviour with the middle button on the MIDI shield or you can set the default mode in the options section of the code.

 ![AR2M Layout](https://raw.githubusercontent.com/CraCaNN/AR2M/main/AR2M%20diagram.png)